EHR vs EMR: What’s the difference?

 Covering the key issues faced by businesses selecting and implementing EHR.

 The EMR is contained within a medical practice setting and works well for operations within the practice.
-However, electronic medical records do not have the capability to travel outside the practice easily.
+However, electronic medical records cannot travel outside the practice easily.
 Typically, the record would need to be printed out to leave the office.
 When the information needs to be shared outside the practice, it is almost as if you are using paper charts.

 What is an EHR?